commercialhaskell/stack/doc/yaml_configuration.md

   set per project by passing `-p "category:value"` to the `stack new` command.
 * _copyright_ - sets the `copyright` property in cabal.
 It is typically the name of the holder of the copyright on the package and the year(s) from which copyright is claimed.
-For example: `Copyright: (c) 2006-2007 Joe Bloggs`
+For example: `Copyright (c) 2006-2007 Joe Bloggs`
 * _github-username_ - used to generate `homepage` and `source-repository` in cabal.
 For instance `github-username: myusername` and `stack new my-project new-template` would result: